 Think we've missed a great restaurant or café in Dalston?
 Let us know in the comment box below.

 There's a focus on clean living at this new concept restaurant in Dalston - it's all about a holistic approach to the food and drink that's served.
 That means environmental sustainability when it comes to sourcing, an apparently 'alkaline' Mediterranean menu, and 'pure' (filtered) water used throughout the prep.
 There's plenty of the latter to drink, too.
 The fully-vegan menu boasts an Italian bent, with options ranging from pizzas by the slice (think home-made cashew mozzarella-style cheese, soy ham, spicy seitan salami, soy sausage, olives and chilli flakes) to garlic bread, gluten-free pasta, healthy salads and 'pure' soups.
 There's booze on the drinks list, so don't go thinking it's all holier-than-thou here.
 The Wild Card Brewery provides the real ale, Italy the lager and Devon the cider.
 Plus there's old world wines by the glass, and a cocktail list that includes negronis, mojitos, cuba libres and caipirinhas.
 But health freaks fret not - there are freshly squeezed juices, organic soft drinks, herbal teas and plenty of that filtered water.
 There's strong Italian coffee, too.

-"Try vegan with #veganuary!
-To celebrate we are offering 20% off all food Monday to Friday, noon-3pm, throughout January."
+"Try vegan with #veganuary extended over February!
+We are offering 15% off all food Monday to Friday, noon-3pm, throughout February. #GoVegan"